Why Homemade Treats for Senior Dogs Matter Nothing matches the pure joy of seeing your dog’s eyes light up at snack time. However, as our c...

 1 egg

-Roll out, cut, and bake for 20-25 minutes.
+- Roll out the dough, cut into shapes, and bake for 20-25 minutes.

 Tips for Making the Best Homemade Treats for Senior Dogs